Varunmargam/My_Blogs/cllojrw9e000009mg7176hx5n.md

 ---

-# Running a Pipeline Job for Nodejs App on a Jenkins Agent
+# 📍Running a Pipeline Job for Nodejs App on a Jenkins Agent

 In the Jenkins **master** server, we will define a pipeline and create a job and the execution will be on the **agent** instance.